minhhphamm99/Python/README.md

-# Python
+# Python related projects
-All python related projects
+Assigments and projects practice in Grad school